Author: Pamela

 I didn’t say anything at the time, but my heart was racing.
 When we returned to the office, however, I asked my coworker who was driving if we were anywhere near where the Cerritos air crash happened.
 He took a sheet of paper, penciled a rough map of the area freeways and drew an “X” at the site of the crash, and everything matched.
 The distance, the angle of sight from that location, everything fit.

 I had passed through, and recognized, a place and a scene that I had seen years before only in a dream.
 What I had seen in my dream is exactly what I would have seen from that spot, had I been there in person.
-The fact that I recognized the vantage point three years later, and remembered what I had seen there, even though I had never physically been there before, gave me all the proof that I needed that it wasn’t merely a horrible coincidence, but a real premonition.
+The fact that I recognized the vantage point three years later, and remembered what I had seen there, even though I never had physically been there before, gave me all the proof that I needed that it wasn’t merely a horrible coincidence, but a real premonition.

 The emotion still comes over me when I recall passing over the spot.
 It’s an experience that will stay with me forever.